...

 The @SelectedProduct parameter is used to filter the total sales for a specific product.
 When the query is run, enter a specific product name for @SelectedProduct parameter.
 The query will dynamically filter the results and provide total sales for that product.

 DAX is a powerful and flexible formula and querying language which is easy to learn and execute.
-DAX plays a crucial role in helping organizations make better business decisions and gain insights from their data.
+It plays a crucial role in helping organizations make better business decisions and gain insights from their data.
 In a data model, interactions between tables can be defined using DAX.
 This allows organizations to view their data in an organized and interconnected way, which facilitates more complex analysis and accurate reporting.
 The language can be leveraged to create custom analytics solutions in Power BI and related environments.
 This flexibility is crucial for creating meaningful metrics that align with business objectives.

-« Back to Glossary
+Back to Glossary